Mathz78/Jogo-Da-VelhaV3/README.md

 # Jogo-Da-VelhaV3

-Third time that i try to do a tic-tac-toe in Java.
-I used some methods in this one, because i had learned how to use them some days ago.
+Third time that i create Tic-Tac-Toe in Java.
+This time i created because i learned how to use methods, so i decided to apply my knowledge about methods creating this game. :D